-To remove Crop or any other effect, click the star icon on the clip to show the list of applied effects and filters.
+To remove Crop or any other effect, do any of the following:

+• Click the star 📩 icon on the clip to show the list of applied effects and filters.
 In the list, select Crop and click the Remove button to discard the effect.